nielsmouthaan/backup-status/README.md

 ## Frequently asked questions

+### The app doesn't work on macOS 15 (Sequoia)

+See [this issue](https://github.com/nielsmouthaan/backup-status/issues/10).
+It appears to be related to a bug in macOS 15 (Sequoia).
+[Granting full disk access](https://support.apple.com/guide/security/controlling-app-access-to-files-secddd1d86a6/web) to Backup Status solves the issue.

 ### How can I get support?

 First, check the [frequently asked questions](https://github.com/nielsmouthaan/backup-status#frequently-asked-questions).
 If your question isn't answered, [create](https://github.com/nielsmouthaan/backup-status/issues/new) an issue.